RSS Feed

 This separation of church and state, which has been driven by the secularists to remove those people of faith from the public arena, there is nothing farther from the truth…Satan runs across the world with his doubt and with his untruths and what have you and one of the untruths out there is driven — is that people of faith should not be involved in the public arena.

 Rick is convinced that the separation of Church and State is a grand conspiracy to keep people of faith out of the public arena.
 I would suggest (to use his words) that “there is nothing farther from the truth”.
-As , The Friendly Atheist said, ”people of faith have always been welcome to participate in the public arena.
+As , The Friendly Atheist said, “people of faith have always been welcome to participate in the public arena.
 What they can’t do is legislate their religious beliefs; when the Constitution and the Bible are in conflict, the Constitution must win.
 If you can’t handle that, then you belong in a church and not public office.”
 I agree.
 Gov. Perry wants to render to God that which is Caesar’s and to Caesar that which is God’s.
 He in effect wants the United States to be a theocracy.
-He would like to effectively take away the religious freedom our founders fought for from people who’s beliefs differ from his.
-The problem with people of faith making laws based on what they believe to be sinful or permissible is three fold: First you must decide who’s religious tenants you are going to make law (i.e. Will we allow drinking?
+He would like to effectively take away the religious freedom our founders fought for from people whose beliefs differ from his.
+The problem with people of faith making laws based on what they believe to be sinful or permissible is three fold: First you must decide whose religious tenets you are going to make law (i.e. Will we allow drinking?
 What about dancing?
 Will all women have to wear skirts and long hair?); Second, you must go against God’s design by denying people the liberty and freedom of will to choose how best to follow God.
 God gives humans free will, forcing people by law not to “sin” as you define it does not change hearts.
 Paul actually discusses this in Colossians.

 Therefore let no one pass judgment on you in questions of food and drink, or with regard to a festival or a new moon or a Sabbath.
 These are a shadow of the things to come, but the substance belongs to Christ.
 Let no one disqualify you, insisting on asceticism and worship of angels, going on in detail about visions, puffed up without reason by his sensuous mind, and not holding fast to the Head, from whom the whole body, nourished and knit together through its joints and ligaments, grows with a growth that is from God.